- GIN RUMMY Online: A Rummy Variant that you would Absolutely Love

 Choosing to Pick from Discard Pile

 A discard pile is one where the cards are placed face-up.
-The non-dealer is the one who goes first, where he can choose to pick the card from the discard pile or pass.
+The non-dealer is the one who goes first, and he can choose to pick the card from the discard pile or pass.
 If the dealer also does not pick the only card from the discard pile, then the non-dealer starts the game by picking up a card from the stockpile.

 Analyzing the Game